Aktualisiert: 25. Mai 2021

 I have decided to dedicate a new category on my blog.
 This one is about short day-hikes, all originating in ports frequently called on by cruise ships.
-Two articles I can already add to this category, as the hikes through Tyresta National Park in Sweden and the Cinque Terre in Italy both fit this description well.
+I can already add two articles to this category, as the hikes through Tyresta National Park in Sweden and the Cinque Terre in Italy both fit this description well.

 Finally, in the year 2019, I was able to return hither, shortly before disembarking.
 Having just finished my first contract as the leader of a fourteen persons strong team, I went there with all my colleagues as a teambuilding exercise.
 The entire thing really was the most prominent cherry atop a giant cake, made out of amazing experiences, and a long time with a great team.
 Therefore, this hike will always have a special place in my heart, and indeed returning to it is one of the things atop my bucket list.

 You will get a stunning view all over the fjord.

 You will conquer a challenging hike, scaling the very walls of the fjord, feeling like a true alpinist.

 You will have a beautiful bathing spot, opposite to your ship.